 Take a deep breath.

 It doesn’t have to be that way.
 Today, I’m going to walk you through an easier way to get your business plan started, and show you how to develop a winning strategy.

-But first, let’s talk about why you’re writing a business plan.
+Start with why you’re writing a business plan

 Unfortunately, while traditional business plans will help you develop strategy, they have several drawbacks.

 Traditional business plans take too long to write, they’re rarely updated, and they are time-consuming to read.